RHEcosystemAppEng/RHDH-templates/README.md

 ---
 ### 4. Available Templates

-Once registered, you'll see these AI-powered templates in the Create page:
+Once registered, you'll see these AI-powered templates in the Catalog->Template page:

 - **🤖 RAG Chatbot Blueprint** (`chatbot-rag-kickstart-template`)
   Deploy a complete RAG (Retrieval Augmented Generation) architecture using LLaMA Stack, OpenShift AI, and PGVector.
 Includes document ingestion pipeline and vector database for intelligent question-answering.